 Who Should Attend?
 Individuals involved in performing assessment of petrochemical equipments with flaws will benefit from this course.

 Virtual Attendance Available !
 Contact Becht Technical Training!

-Becht Engineering is excited to partner with Codeware, Inc. to present this ASME Section VIII, Division 1 Pressure Vessel Design course with COMPRESS software training.
-Enhance your understanding of ASME Section VIII, Division 1 design rules through five days of intensive training with hands-on problem solving using COMPRESS.
+Becht is excited to present this ASME Section VIII, Division 1 Pressure Vessel Design course with software training.
+Enhance your understanding of ASME Section VIII, Division 1 design rules through five days of intensive training with hands-on problem solving.